akshatsingh1718/leetcode/knowledge.md

 When the graph is dense (many edges).
 When we need a simple, iterative approach instead of running Dijkstra’s multiple times.

+## Prim's algo

+-   OBJECTIVE: To find Minimum spanning tree (MST).
+-   Given the Graph (V, E) having V vertices/nodes and E edges we need to find out the minimum weight path edges that connects all the nodes with (v-1) edges.
+-   Some questions ask only the minimum sum which the mst have and some question also ask about the path we build.
+To solve the path problem we take a parent vector to return the parent of each node which makes our mst.

+### Code walkthrough

+-   Here unlike dijkstra we first check visit status in the while loop after getting the top min element from the heap and then visits its neighbors no matter if they are already visited or not since in while loop we are taking care of the visited status and unlike dij we are not maintaining any distance vector so all the child/neigh will be added.

 ## Kruskal's algo

+-   Objective is same as prims algo.
+-   OBJECTIVE: To find Minimum spanning tree (MST).